awslabs/genai-idp-terraform/docs/content/examples/bda-processor.md

 - Standard document types (invoices, forms, etc.)
 - Managed processing with minimal customization
-- Production-ready solution out of the box
+- Comprehensive solution out of the box
 - Enterprise-grade reliability and support

 **Choose Bedrock LLM Processor when you need**: